 The Scouting organization comprises nearly 1 million volunteers, whose dedication of time and resources has enabled the BSA to remain the nation’s leading youth-serving organization.
 Leading these volunteers are the National Executive Board, along with Chief Scout Executive, Assistant Chief Scout Executives, and senior leadership team.

 Key 3 Biographies:

-W. Scott Sorrells is the 12th national commissioner of the BSA — a position first held by Daniel Carter Beard, one of the founders of Scouting in the United States.
+W. Scott Sorrels is the 12th national commissioner of the BSA — a position first held by Daniel Carter Beard, one of the founders of Scouting in the United States.
 Like commissioners at all levels of Scouting, the national commissioner is an experienced Scouter who helps chartered organizations and unit leaders achieve the aims of Scouting.
-Sorrells, a long-time champion … Continue reading National Commissioner (Volunteer)
+Sorrels, a long-time champion … Continue reading National Commissioner (Volunteer)

 Roger A. Krone is the President and Chief Executive Officer of the Boy Scouts of America.
 Most recently, Krone, who is an Eagle Scout, was former Chairman and Chief Executive Officer of Leidos.
 With approximately $14.4 billion in annual revenue and 47,000 employees worldwide, Leidos is a recognized global leader in solving important problems in the defense, intelligence, homeland security, … Continue reading President and Chief Executive Officer